 5 Tips for Driving through Florida’s Alligator Alley

-Stay away from nests, when you can.
-These look like large piles of dirt and vegetation and are most often seen throughout the spring and summer.
+Alligators may be cold-blooded, but they show warm affection for their unborn offspring.
+Alligator nests look like large piles of dirt and vegetation and are most often seen throughout the spring and summer.

 “Nesting female alligators frequently guard their nests, sometimes placing themselves near the nest but in a spot where you can’t see them, and if you get too close she is likely to try and protect her eggs,” Rosenblatt says.

 “Running over an alligator can be deadly for the alligator and the driver alike,” says Rosenblatt.
 If the alligator is crossing the road, wait for it to finish and then start on your way.
-But if it is lying in the middle of the road not moving or appearing to have any intention of moving, drive around it if there is room and no oncoming traffic.
+But if it is lying in the middle of the road not moving or appearing to have no intention of moving, drive around it if there is room and no oncoming traffic.

-Alligators have been known to attack cars they feel are too close.
-Rosenblatt advises drivers to call the state’s nuisance alligator hotline at 866-FWC-GATOR and wait for a trained professional to come to move the alligator from the road if you can’t safely drive around it.
+Alligators have been known to attack cars they feel are too close, so a person coming out of a vehicle is fair game in the minds of gators.
+Rosenblatt advises that drivers stay in their vehicle and call the state’s nuisance alligator hotline at 866-392-4286.
+A trained professional from the Statewide Nuisance Alligator Program (SNAP) will come to move the alligator from the road if you can’t safely drive around it.
 This also applies to visibly injured or sick alligators, regardless of whether a vehicle is involved.

 Stay current with blog updates, new offers, and exclusive deals!
 Join our mailing list today.